Palasë: History

 The Italian missionary Giuseppe Schirò wrote in 1722 that Palasë was inhabited by Greeks.
 It is still not clear if there was any significant migration to or from the village.
 Andrei Sobolev in fieldwork in the 21st century further documented that the families Babe, Gjinajt, Çaço, Paço, Xhelilaj, and Mëhilli hailed from Dukat, while few others (Milaj, Papadhates) hailed from Krujë and the Peloponnese.
 In 1720, the villages of Himara, Palasa, Ilias, Vuno, Pilur and Qeparo refused to submit to the Pasha of Delvina.

 Until the 1750s Himarë was composed of more than 50 villages, but by the end of the 1780s it comprised only 16, situated by the seashore from Saranda to Palasë.
 Later on, with Ali Pasha's defeat, the region of Himara shrunk to only seven villages.
 In 1872, a Greek elementary school was operating in Palasa sponsored by a wealthy local, Nasios Dimoulis.

 In 1914 Palasa joined the movement of Spyros Spyromilios during the establishment of the Autonomous Republic of Northern Epirus.
 In September 1916, the provinces of Himarë and Tepelenë became part of the Vlorë prefecture and were placed under the control of the Italian armed forces.
 The city of Himarë became the official capital of the region and was responsible for the administration of the traditionally Orthodox coastal villages of Palasë, Dhërmi, Kudhës, Qeparo, Vuno and Iljas.
 With the incorporation of the region in the Albanian state the locals were officially recognized as part of the Greek minority.
 In 1934 part of the local population asked for intervention by the League of Nations for the opening of a Greek school in the village.
 However, the minority status in Palasë was revoked during the People's Republic of Albania with the explanation that there were not enough Greek speakers.

 Geography

 The village is located several kilometres northwest of the town of Dhërmi, and is accessed via the main road leading out of the town.
-The Llogara Pass and Çika Mountain are nearby.
+The Llogara Pass and Mount Çika are nearby.
 The Thunderbolt Mountains, the western chain of the Ceraunian Mountains, enclose the area on its northern and northeastern side.
 The area opens up on its southwestern side with the mountain of Çika and descends towards the Ionian coast, with the Greek Islands of Othonas and Corfu in the distance.